Paulina004/Paulina004/README.md

 ## Bio
 Hello, my name is Paulina.
 I am 19 years old, and I am a student at Florida Atlantic University pursuing a dual degree in computer engineering and computer science.
 I am also pursuing a certificate in data science, and I am taking graduate courses towards the Joint BS/MS program at FAU.

-I expect to probably continue to pursue a master's degree in computer science after I graduate with my two bachelor's degrees.
+I expect to probably continue my education and pursue a master's degree in computer science after I graduate with my two bachelor's degrees.
 I plan to graduate by the end of Fall 2023.

 I am currently open to exploring potential remote internship opportunities during the Summer 2023 semester.